califio/keycloak-recaptcha-password-defense/README.md

      - **Unsafe mode - Do not disable account** – if `true`, breached accounts are allowed to continue (default `false`, safe mode).

 5. **SMTP**
-   - Make sure **Realm Settings → Email** is configured; the extension uses Keycloak’s `EmailSenderProvider` to notify admins.
+   - Make sure **Realm Settings → Email** is configured as this provider uses Keycloak’s `EmailSenderProvider` to notify admins.

 ---